sgibson47/my-recipe-box-2/notes.md

         - What You've Made "/users/#{current_user.id}/makings"
           - each making displayed is a link to that making's show page
-          - show page will have links to access edit form and to delete a making 8- Record What You Made
+          - show page will have links to access edit form and to delete a making X8- Record What You Made
         Need to add
-        9- Your Page
+        X9- Your Page
         keep the column structure you have and move logout & greeting to footer if logged_in?
         "/users/#{current_user.id}/makings/new"
         - Log Out "/signout"
           -- keep or move to footer?
           -- maybe move "you're logged in as: <>" to footer as well?

+        - Walk through each template & style
+          - Users
+            - new
+            - show
+          - Sessions
+            - new
+          - Recipes
+            - index
+            - user index
+            - show
+            - new
+            - edit
+          - Ingredients
+            - index
+            - user index
+            - show
+            - new
+            - edit
+          - Makings
+            - index
+            - user index
+            - show
+            - new
+            - edit

     16. review views re appropriate use of helpers & partials
     17. draft README